Who Goes There?: Literature

 William F. Nolan, author of Logan's Run, wrote an unfilmed screen treatment of Who Goes There? for Universal Studios in 1978; it was published in 2009 in the Rocket Ride Books edition of Who Goes There?.
 Nolan's alternate take on Campbell's story reduced the number of characters and downplayed monster elements in favor of an "impostor" theme in a vein similar to The Body Snatchers by Jack Finney.

 An early draft of Lancaster's screenplay for The Thing was novelised by Alan Dean Foster in 1982 and released simultaneously with the film.
 Because it was an early draft, it featured several scenes that differed greatly from those found in the finished film, and two of the supporting characters have different names.

-In 2010, Canadian science fiction writer Peter Watts published a short story in Clarkesworld Magazine titled "The Things" in which the alien entity from Who Goes There? is the first-person narrator.
+In 2010, science fiction writer Peter Watts published a short story in Clarkesworld Magazine titled "The Things" in which the alien entity from Who Goes There? is the first-person narrator.
 The characters and events are the same as those in the 1982 John Carpenter adaptation.
 Clarkesworld also released an audio version of this story as part of their podcast series.

 In 2019, Wildside Press published Short Things, a collection of short stories inspired by Who Goes There? and The Thing.
 Edited by John Betancourt, Short Things features written contributions by G.D.
 Falksen ("Appolyon"), Paul Di Filippo ("Thingmaker"), Mark McLaughlin ("The Horror on a Superyacht"), Alan Dean Foster ("Leftovers"), Darrell Schweitzer ("The Interrogator"), Nina Kiriki Hoffman ("Good As Dead"), Kristine Kathryn Rusch ("A Mission at T-Prime"), Chelsea Quinn Yarbro ("The"), Kevin J. Anderson ("Cold Storage"), Pamela Sargent ("Two Wars"), Allen M. Steele ("According to a Reliable Source"), Allan Cole ("The Monster at World's End"), and Betancourt himself ("The Nature of the Beast").
 It also contains illustrations by Dan Brereton, Marc Hempel and Mark Wheatley, among others.